Lexer747/Haskell-Fractals/Lecture/notes.md

 findCanvasFull :: FullFigure -> Point
 findCanvasFull fig = (findBBFigure $ fullFigtoFig fig) !!
 2
 ```
-First lets explain the random `!!` which is the haskell infix function
+First lets explain the random `!!` which is the haskell infix function.
-getting a specified element from a list.
-So `!!
-2` gets the 3rd element
-of the list.
-Second `fullFigtoFig` which is kind of self-explanatory
-it takes a FullFigure and converts it to a Figure.
 ``` Haskell
 fullFigtoFig :: FullFigure -> Figure
 ```
 Finally `findBBFigure` which is core part of this function.
 It stands
-for find-bounding-box-of-Figure.
+for *find-bounding-box-of-Figure*.
 Which is sounds awfully convenient...

-It turns out that the best way to get the maxium height and width for
-any shape is to find its bounding box.
-Therefore creating the bouding
-box for the blue square is already done!

 ``` Haskell
 findBBFigure :: Figure -> Polygon